-As I was still, at least for a few more days, unable to execute imperial subjects at my whim, I felt tempted to stay the afternoon and torture the shopkeeper by pestering him with a long series of questions comparing more and less expensive variations on the same item, only to later back away from buying anything at all—a subtle method of inducing psychological pain that visitors to my own shop sometimes inflicted to vent their envy of my professional success.
-But today I was pressed for time, and had no choice but to leave without punishing his insolence with more refined methods of demoralization than he merited.
+As I was still, at least for a few more days, unable to execute imperial subjects at my whim, I felt tempted to stay the afternoon and torture the shopkeeper by pestering him with a long series of questions comparing more and less expensive variations on the same item, only to later back away from buying anything at all—a subtle method of inflicting psychological pain that visitors to my own shop often used to vent their envy of my professional success.
+But today I was pressed for time, and had no choice but to leave before punishing his insolence with more refined means of demoralization than he merited.

-My royal odalisque contract had brought me no end of headaches, and a non-negligible risk of ending those headaches with excessive permanence, and during the time it took to travel from Jewelers’ Row to the Clothiers’ Quarter I found myself grateful for the pressing need—or opportunity, rather—to rid myself of a troublesome odalisque once and for all this very night.
-Provided I could find her.
-Indeed, such was my longing for freedom (so common when a hard-working slaver is burdened with a recalcitrant slave, or worse still, forced to chase an escaped one) that I would have walked past her, standing as she was under a wide awning that tinted her pink clothes mauve, had she not set herself to haggling with sufficient volubility to draw the attention of every passerby, and many people who were stationary as well.
+The sultan’s sex slave subscription had brought me no end of headaches, as well as a non-negligible risk of ending those headaches with excessive permanence, and during the time it took to travel from Jewelers’ Row to the Clothiers’ Quarter I found myself grateful for the pressing need—or opportunity, rather—to rid myself of such a troublesome odalisque once and for all.
+Provided I could find her before tonight’s scheduled delivery.
+Indeed, such was my longing for freedom (a common emotion for any hard-working slaver burdened with a recalcitrant slave, or worse still, forced to chase an escaped one) that I would have rushed past her, standing as she did under a wide awning that tinted her pink clothes mauve, had she not set herself to haggling with sufficient volubility to draw the attention of every passerby, and many people who were stationary as well.

-“Sweet pomegranate… of your heart?”
+“Sweet pomegranate . . . of your heart?”
 She’d stopped her harangue mid-sentence to face me, and now said ominously, “Sweet pomegranate?”
-As she spun around a bulky bag swung on her shoulder.
+As she turned a bulky bag swung on her shoulder.
 How much had she already bought?

-Everyone on the street now stopped to watch us.
-Perhaps they were curious whether a husband knew how to douse his fiery female with mere words, or whether he would have recourse to the punishments that are traditional in such circumstances.
+Everyone on the street stopped to watch.
+Perhaps they were curious whether a husband knew how to douse his fiery female with mere words, or whether he would have recourse to the means that are traditional in such circumstances.

-“Why, at least once a month you bleed a similar red, and at such times parts of you closely resemble the interior of….”
+“Why, at least once a month you bleed a similar red, and at such times parts of you closely resemble the interior of . . .”
 Somehow the intimation that my reply failed to strike the best note to soothe her mind reached me even through her veil.
-Surely I’d heard husbands use “sweet pomegranate,” “seedless lemon,” “little coconuts,” and other similarly affectionate epithets for their wives in the past?
+Surely I’d heard husbands use “sweet pomegranate,” “seedless lemon,” “dried date,” “little coconuts,” and other similarly affectionate epithets for their wives in the past?